Local Complications of Fractures:

 4. Staged definitive skeletal internal fixation if required.

-- Its more common than arterial injuries.
+- It’s more common than arterial injuries.

 - The most commonly injured nerve is the radial nerve